-The S.E.P.T.I.C. grant program utilizes two sources of funding, both State and County.
-The Clean Water Infrastructure Act of 2017 established the "State Septic System Replacement Fund" and allocated \$75 million to support a multi-year program.
-Nassau County received notification from NY State Department of Environmental Conservation (DEC) and New York State Environmental Facilities Corporation (EFC) that \$2,000,000 has been awarded to Nassau County.
+The S.E.P.T.I.C. program currently utilizes two sources of funding for grants, both State and County.
+The NY Clean Water Infrastructure Act of 2017 established the New York State Septic System Replacement Fund (SSRP) which is administered by the NY State Department of Environmental Conservation (DEC) and New York State Environmental Facilities Corporation (EFC.
+Nassau County has received \$4,030,000 to date through SSRP funding sources.

 The County of Nassau has received and appropriated monies from the Coronavirus Local Fiscal Recovery Fund (CLFRF), established by Subtitle M of Title IX of the American Rescue Plan Act of 2021 (ARPA).
 Published CLFRF Program Guidance provides a nonexclusive listing of permissible uses for CLFRF funding, including making necessary investments in water, sewer, and broadband infrastructure.
-The County has dedicated \$2,000,000 in ARPA funds towards grants for the coordinated installation of Innovative and Alternative Onsite Wastewater Treatment Systems (IA OWTS), which constitute a necessary improvement and as such, are considered eligible projects pursuant to the terms of the Clean Water State Revolving Fund.
+The County has dedicated \$4,030,000 in ARPA funds towards grants for the coordinated installation of Innovative and Alternative Onsite Wastewater Treatment

+Systems (IA OWTS), which constitute a necessary improvement and as such, are considered eligible projects pursuant to the terms of the Clean Water State Revolving Fund.